O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 1. Validator/Staker/Ecosystem Pools: Rewarding those who maintain the network.
 2. Gas on Destination Chain: Covering the transaction costs on the recipient blockchain.

-When sending a cross-chain message you're paying two types of fees:
+When sending a cross-chain message, you're paying two types of fees:
 1. Outbound Gas Fee:
     - Depends on the destination chain’s gas prices, the user-set gas limit, and token prices in ZetaChain's liquidity pools.
     - It's calculated dynamically.